Bernardi23/search_map_place/README.md

 - Make the widget more personalized
 - Make documentation to use the created API and Classes from the package, without having to use the widget itself.
 - Make this package independent of `google_maps_flutter`

+## Possible issues

+This might not be perfectly responsive to the device's size.
+If you find any issues related to this, or anything else, please report.